hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 - They can also be copied and edited to simulate various combinations of resource and data source attributes.
 - They enable testing of Terraform Sentinel policies with the Sentinel CLI.
 - Using the Sentinel CLI with mocks speeds up development of new policies since additional plans do not need to be run.
 ---
+name: find-what-you-need

+- Sometimes, you might be asked to create a Sentinel policy to restrict particular things such as VMs or load balancers.
+- But you might not know the exact Terraform resources that implement these.
+- Fortunately, you can use the Terraform Provider documentation to identify resources that implement the things you want to restrict.
+- Each resource and data source has its own documentation page.
+- Looking at documentation from the underlying cloud service provider or other technology will also help.
+  - For instance, you can determine valid values for VM size.

+---